Tools and resources

 - Case studies: Examples from across the accelerator sites will be developed and shared by March 2021.

 Sharing learning with others can help accelerate change across the system.
 Spread normally takes place once a change idea has been successfully tested, implemented and sustained under a variety of conditions.

-- COVID-19 learning for elective care: You can share local changes to elective care pathways by completing this template and emailing it to us at email@example.com.
-You can access learning from other NHS boards via the learning system.
-You can also register for our next webinar on 29 September.
+- COVID-19 learning for elective care: You can share local changes to elective care pathways by completing this template and emailing it to us at email@example.com You can access learning from other NHS boards via the learning system.

 - Support sharing your learning: If you have undertaken a local quality improvement project to improve access to elective care and would like to share your learning, please contact us at firstname.lastname@example.org